comosense/nnnvr/README.md

+# nnnvr
-# nnnvr (No-Named Network Video Recorder)
+**nnnvr (No-Named Network Video Recorder):** A straightforward, minimalist Network Video Recording solution.
-There is only one thing this can do, just **Network Video Recording**.

 ## Prerequisites
-`nnnvr` has only been tested in a limited environment[^1].
-However, it should function on most systems that meet the following requirements, regardless of the specific operating system or hardware.
+While `nnnvr` has only been tested in a limited environment[^1], it is designed to function on most systems that meet the following requirements, regardless of the specific operating system or hardware.

+**Note:** The following examples are tailored for Debian-based Linux.
+Please adapt them for other operating systems (e.g., using `PowerShell`, `Task Scheduler` on Windows, etc.).

 ### IP Cameras
-You will need IP cameras capable of streaming via **RTSP**.
+You'll need IP cameras that support **RTSP** streaming.

 ### ffmpeg
 Install [`ffmpeg`](https://www.ffmpeg.org/) if you don't already have it.
 On Debian / Ubuntu, the typical installation commands are: